 Each submission will be evaluated against the degree to which the project meets the category and to which the actions were deemed to be innovative, transformative and impactful.
 The weightage distribution is as follows:

-The submissions will be reviewed by the judging panel from 1 to 30 September 2022.
+The submissions were reviewed by the judging panel from 1 to 30 September 2022.

-All finalists will be notified via email by the University of Sydney and contacted directly to plan their participation at the Online Award Ceremony.
+All participants were notified via email by the University of Sydney and contacted directly to plan their participation at the Online Award Ceremony.